ehrbase/documentation/source/02_getting_started/05_load_data/index.rst

 :code:`vital_signs/body_temperature:0/any_event:0/temperature|magnitude`
 :code:`vital_signs/body_temperature:0/any_event:0/temperature|unit`

-With these paths, and more context data, a composition with multiple recordings of body temperature will look like
+With these paths, and more context data, a composition with multiple recordings of body temperature will look like:

 .. code-block:: JSON